greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/testing_1_1.md

 ---
-title: "Testing for conversion at GitLab"
+title: Testing for conversion at GitLab
-description: "The Inbound Marketing team run tests to improve visitor experience and conversion rate across about.gitlab.com."
+description: The Inbound Marketing team run tests to improve visitor experience and conversion rate across about.gitlab.com.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/testing_1_1/
+linkTitle: Testing for conversion at GitLab
+type: docs
 ---

 We test changes at GitLab to verify a hypothesis for design or copy changes.
 These changes can use a variety of tools and methods, but the goal is the same: to make changes to help improve the visitor experience and better explain the value of GitLab.